spider-in-bathroom/Youtube-playlist-downloader/README.md

 # Youtube-playlist-downloader
-a script that will scrape a YouTube playlist and download every video in that playlist in mp3 or (im lazy so no mp4 yet)
+a script that will download YouTube video or YouTube playlist in MP3 or MP4 at high speed (made this because I hate youtube video downloader online)
 ---
 ---

+download the .rar file in the release section

+extract the file to a folder

-run nguvaicalon.exe
+run v1.x.exe file

-paste your playlist's URL

-the script will show you a list of all videos in the playlist and it will automatically download all of them as mp3
+answer the options

+copy and paste the video or playlist URL you want to download then press enter

+the script will download it to the audio\video folder that comes with the .rar file